STDSLab/Visualizing-Brain-Surface-Data/README.md

    - Image file has the name specified by *output_file* if given or *brain_image.png*, otherwise

 **2. Option 2**

+   Description:
+   -	Used to map values to cortical surface regions (the outer part of the brain).
+   -	Create a new “.dscalar” file that contains a mapping of the grayordinates (according to their regions) to the values specified in the input text file.

    How to run